4PEAT/advanced-features/FinalDay/FinalProject02.md

 - Source code for the application, including all Java files organized into packages where appropriate.
 - A README file with instructions on compiling, running, and interacting with the hotel booking system, alongside any necessary setup information.
 - A brief documentation or comments within the code explaining the design decisions, particularly how OOP principles and Java features were applied to meet the system's requirements.
-You can start from here :
+You can start from [here](https://github.com/4PEAT/advanced-features/blob/main/FinalDay/FinalProject02example.md)